modmore/docs/en/ContentBlocks/v1.x/04_Configuration.md

 ### Debug (`contentblocks.debug`)

 When enabled ContentBlocks will load unminified assets to help debug issues.
 Typically you wont have to use this, unless you're experience a javascript or css related bug.
-In which case [we want to know about it](mailto:support@modmore.com)!
+In which case please let us know via support@modmore.com.

 ### Disabled (`contentblocks.disabled`)

+When this setting is turned on, ContentBlocks will no longer be used.
+This setting in particular is useful to only selectively enable ContentBlocks per context, as you can disable ContentBlocks globally through this system setting, and then enable it on a specific context by adding a context setting with the same key.
 When this setting is turned on, ContentBlocks will no longer be used.
 This setting in particular is useful to only selectively enable ContentBlocks per context, as you can disable ContentBlocks globally through this system setting, and then enable it on a specific context by adding a context setting with the same key.

 **Default:**`0 (false)`